Term 4 2020

 The Grade 1 teachers will work alongside each student to ensure that they have an individual reading goal focused at their point of need.
 These goals will be based around the reading skills comprehension, accuracy, fluency and expanding vocabulary.
-Teachers will monitor each student’s progress in regards to their reading goals, through participation in guided reading sessions.
+Teachers will monitor each student’s progress in regards to their reading goals, through participation in guided reading sessions and running record assessments.

 This term, our focus in reading sessions will include:

 Writing sessions will focus on narrative, recount and report text types.
 Students will also explore poetry and rhyme.
 Another focus area is Aboriginal stories and language (Boon Wurrung language) which is linked to our inquiry unit.
 Conferencing and needs-based groups occur most sessions, which enables teachers to identify students’ areas of improvement.
 This will ensure that each child is catered for on an individual basis.

 LETTERS & SOUNDS